 The Micro-Entries rule defines the term as a credit or debit Entry used by an Originator for the purpose of verifying a Receiver's account or an individual's access to an account.
 An Originator may originate one or more Micro-Entries to a Receiver's account prior to initiating future credit or debit Entries to the Receiver's account.
 Originators of Micro-Entries are required to use "ACCTVERIFY" as a standard Company Entry Description and populate the Company Entry Name field with the same or similar name to be used in future entries.
-The Rule requires the Originator using debit entry offsets must send the debit and corresponding credit Micro-Entries simultaneously for settlement at the same time.
-Additionally the total amount of amount of the credit Micro-Entry(ies) must be equal or greater than the value of the debit Miro-Entry(ies) and the aggregate total of debits and credits cannot result in a net debit to the Receiver.
+The Rule requires the Originator using debit entry offsets to send the debit and corresponding credit Micro-Entries simultaneously for settlement.
+Additionally, the total amount of the credit Micro-Entry(ies) must be equal or greater than the value of the debit Miro-Entry(ies) and the aggregate total of debits and credits cannot result in a net debit to the Receiver.
 The credit Micro-Entry must be in an amount less than \$1.00.
-An Originator of Micro-Entries must conduct commercially reasonable fraud detection on its use of Micro-Entries, including monitoring of forward and return volumes of Micro-Entries.
+Originators of Micro-Entries are required to use commercially reasonable fraud detection practices, including monitoring forward and return Micro-Entry volumes.